-Appearing in third party websites can also get you noticed.
+Appearing on third party websites can also get you noticed.
 This can happen when you write articles or posts on other websites which are then producing content on your behalf from other domain names.
 You can also perform a link back to your website from the article or simply appear on the website as a sponsor for example.
 It’s still just a link forming a reciprocal backlink.

 How Google Ranks Websites, the Foundations of How SEO Works

 A simple view of SEO and increasing your site ranking is to assume that you need to show Google that your website deserves to be at the top of Google.
-As you now know, Google’s own reputation is based upon providing the right information, to the right people relating to the right keywords they have entered.
+As you now know, Google’s reputation is based upon providing the right information, to the right people relating to the right keywords they have entered.

 Despite this, it is generally accepted that there are 3 key pillars to Google’s site ranking algorithm.
 These are:

 It is also worth mentioning that Google also interprets how people interact with your website.
 If they wanted to buy a new ergonomic chair, they would type in ‘ergonomic chairs’.
-This would product a SERP (search engine results page).
+This would produce a SERP (search engine results page).
 Google uses this as part of a user’s judgement in terms of what is most relevant to the search.
 So if a user consistently jumps off (bounces) off your site, this will also impact your ranking as they are not staying long enough, therefore do not value the content you have on offer.
-For relevance, Google has a positive feedback loop built in which is why website content plays such a crucial role in a website’s ranking.
+For relevance, Google has a positive feedback loop built-in which is why website content plays such a crucial role in a website’s ranking.

 It’s not just about the links you link to you or who link back to you, or the total number of links, it’s also about the value of these links and what they have to offer.
 If you link to sites with a more favourable page rank/credibility, you will be rewarded and so will they.
 As you build your page rank, so theirs increases too.

-It is worth noting also that each page with it’s own page link is treated individually.
+It is worth noting also that each page with its page link is treated individually.
 If your link exists on a page with all sorts of other links, that value will be shared.
 If you are on their website and you are the only link, your value to them and your website increases.
 The bigger the website, the greater opportunity you have to increase your page rank.
 This is again why it is so important to have a properly structured website with appropriate content schemas.

 Trust (Quality of the Build)

 This is why for example, a website domain name and SSL certificates play a crucial role in how Google establishes trust online.
 It’s a metric of ranking well.
-It’s important for a number of reasons to have a soundly build. safe to use website.
+It’s important for many reasons to have a soundly build. safe to use the website.
 If you go looking for HSBC bank and yet the link you click takes you through to a copy-cat fraud website and you lose your money, Google’s reputation is lost.